Trails & Biking in Miller Beach, Gary Indiana

 Chanute Trail: Paved.
 Extensives views of wetlands and open dunes, with peeks of Lake Michigan.
 Sandy paths off of the paved trail lead to the beach.
 Runs parallel to the Lake Michigan shoreline connecting Lake Street Beach to Marquette Park and beach.
 The trailhead /entry point is located at the east end of Lake Street Beach parking lot.
 The second trailhead/ entry point is located at the west end of the Marquette Park parking lot.
 Suitable for people with disabilities or families with strollers.

 Marquette Greenway Trail: Hard Pack/ Gravel.
 Beautiful views of Long Lake, scenic wetlands with beaver lodges, oak savannas, and forested dunes.
-Connects to national park sections of Miller Woods and West Beach and via a swath of park land through the Miller Beach neighborhood.
+Connects to Miller Woods and West Beach which are both parts of the national park.
+Cuts through the center of the Miller Beach neighborhood.
 Trail connections at Grand Avenue and Montgomery Streets about 1/2 mile south of the lake.
-(Note: between Grand Avenue to the Paul H. Douglas Center parking lot is good for hiking but a little too rough for biking at this time.
-(The section west of Lake Street is rough gravel and not suitable for bicycling.)
+Note: Grand to West Beach is great for bike riding.
+Grand Avenue to the Paul H. Douglas Center parking lot is good for hiking but a little rough for biking at this time.
+West of Lake Street is rough gravel.

 Marquette Park Loop: Paved.
 1 1/2 mile.
-Bike path circling Marquette Park with gorgeous views of Lake Michigan, past historic buildings and thru an oak savanna.
-Passes next to the kayak launch on the Calumet Lagoon.
+Bike path circling Marquette Park with gorgeous views of Lake Michigan, past historic architecture and thru an oak savanna.
+Passes next to the kayak launch on the Calumet Lagoon, the Marquette Pavilion and the historic Gary Bathing Beach building now called the Gary Aquatorium.
 Connects to the Chanute Trail thru the west end of the Marquette Park parking lot.
 This Indiana Audubon birding festival destination passes along the southern most point of Lake Michigan.
 Indiana Birding Trail site at the eastern concession stand area on the lakefront.
 Listed as an Important Birding Area by the Audubon Society.

 Nelson Algren/Simone de Beauvoir Trail: Paved.
 Short connection to Marquette Park Pavilion from east end of Forest Avenue.
 Oak savanna & views of the Calumet Lagoon.
 Begins adjacent to Nelson Algren former home on the lagoon at the end of Forest Avenue.
 Suitable for people with disabilities or families with strollers.

-Paul H. Douglas Trail ADA loop: Enter by going thru the Douglas Center.
+Paul H. Douglas Trail and ADA loop: Paved.
 Gorgeous views and trails through wooded areas with expansive view to interdunal ponds.
 Lovely picnic area with grills.
 Includes a boardwalk over a beautiful interdunal pond to observe wildlife.
 Suitable for people with disabilities or families with strollers.
+Enter by going thru the Douglas Nature Center ( Paul H Douglas Center, the western visitor center for the Indiana Dunes National Park). :

 West Beach (3 trails): Sandy & boardwalks.
 The world famous Succession Trail (where the Theory of Succession was developed) starts at the beach and winds through dunes, pines, deciduous forest, on a boardwalk and up many stairs to a scenic dune top featuring panoramic views of the Chicago skyline, Lake Michigan, and the Indiana Dunes.
 The Long Lake Trail, and West Beach Trails wind past wetlands and through dunes.
 Listed as an Important Birding Area by the Audubon Society.